composer/composer/doc/06-config.md

 A list of domain names and username/passwords to authenticate against them.
-For example using `{"example.org": {"username": "alice", "password": "foo"}` as the value of this option will let composer authenticate against example.org.
+For example using `{"example.org": {"username": "alice", "password": "foo"}` as the value of this option will let Composer authenticate against example.org.

 ### platform

-Lets you fake platform packages (PHP and extensions) so that you can emulate a production env or define your target platform in the config. e.g. `{"php":
+Lets you fake platform packages (PHP and extensions) so that you can emulate a production env or define your target platform in the config.
+Example: `{"php":
 "5.4", "ext-something": "4.0"}`.

 ### vendor-dir